 Claire Pauly practices in the areas of international arbitration and complex disputes.
-She advises and represents companies and state entities operating in various industries, with a particular emphasis on energy, distribution (particularly the automotive, pharmaceutical, and wine sectors), aeronautics, and infrastructure (particularly telecoms), before domestic courts and international arbitral tribunals (ICC, ICSID, LCIA, and ad hoc under the UNCITRAL Rules).
+She advises and represents companies and state entities operating in various industries, with an emphasis on energy, distribution (especially in the automotive, pharmaceutical, and wine sectors), aeronautics, and infrastructure (particularly telecoms), before domestic courts and international arbitral tribunals (International Chamber of Commerce [ICC], International Centre for Settlement of Investment Disputes [ICSID], London Court of International Arbitration [LCIA], and ad hoc arbitration under the United Nations Commission on International Trade Law [UNCITRAL] Rules).
 She also has considerable experience in post-M&A disputes, assists clients in drafting contracts and in mediation proceedings, and acts as secretary to arbitral tribunals.

 Claire currently teaches arbitration and litigation strategy courses at the University of Paris II-Panthéon Assas, University of Paris-Saclay, and the Center of Mediation and Aritration (CMAP).

 - French Bar School of Paris (CAPA 2011); King's College London (LL.M. in International Business Law 2009); University of Paris I-Panthéon Sorbonne (Master 2 2009); University of Florence, Italy (Double degree in French and Italian Law 2007)